 You can deduct the convenience fee charged by the card processor for paying your income tax (including estimated tax payments) by credit or debit card.
-The fees are deductible in the year paid.
-For example, fees charged to payments made in 2009 can be claimed on the 2009 tax return.
+The fees are deductible on the return for the year in which you paid them.
+For example, fees charged to payments made in 2010 can be claimed on the 2010 tax return.